 - Iron: The iron content of breast milk is low, even if moms are eating well.
 Babies are born with enough iron for 4 to 6 months.
 After this age, vegetarian and vegan infants need an outside source.
 Options include iron-fortified cereals or supplements.

 - Protein: Babies need plenty of protein for rapid growth during the first year.
 Protein needs can be met with breast milk or formula until about 8 months.
-After that, add plant proteins from beans and cereals and fortified soy milks.
+After that, add plant proteins from beans and cereals, and fortified soy milk after 12 months.
 Lacto-ovo toddlers can get protein from yogurt and eggs.